sperfu/scFAN/example/Readme.md

 <pre><code>$ Rscript draw_tsne.R
 </code></pre>
 Then you will get Tsne plot of clustering these cell.
-We loaded the precalculated Tsne results to let you see the result in our paper, you could also perform a new calculation by uncommenting some codes in the draw_tsne.R script.
+We loaded the precalculated Tsne results to let you see the result in our paper, you could also perform a new calculation by setting load_tsne_result to FALSE in the draw_tsne.R script.
 But due to the initialization difference in the tsne function, the final plot may present a little different.